 Carbon dioxide emissions of the new LEDs lights are expected to be reduced by up to 50%, which would be the equivalent of saving more than 470 tons carbon dioxide and planting more than 500 hectares of Australian forest trees.

 - Cost and duration

-Council has committed a total of $3.65 million to the project.
-Council has awarded contracts to the delivery of this project to the estimated value of $3 million.
+Council committed a total of $3.65 million to the project.
+Council has completed delivery of this project to the value of $3.3 million.

 Council has completed this project 12 months ahead of schedule, the project was originally proposed to be completed over two years.

 - fights crime and provides a safer city for families

 - returns savings for use in new and additional capital projects

 All street and public space lights owned by City of Palmerston have been upgraded to smart LED.
 The final light was converted on 1 May 2020.